Hestercombe is currently closed due to the Covid-19 pandemic ~ please read our updated opening information

-Hestercombe has a rich and diverse history.
-The first written record of the estate is from an Anglo–Saxon charter of 682 and the earliest remaining medieval feature of the house in a stone archway dating from about 1280.
+The earliest remaining medieval feature of Hestercombe House is a stone archway (currently accessible as part of the A Gentleman of Taste exhibition) dating from about 1280.
 In 1391 the estate was acquired by Sir John Warre.

 The house underwent a major makeover in the 1680s when under the ownership of Sir Francis Warre and again between 1725 and 1730 when his son-in-law John Bampfylde took down most of the medieval part of the house and re-fronted the west elevation creating a typical Georgian façade that still survives.
 In the years following his death in 1750 the famous landscape garden was created by his son and heir Coplestone Warre Bampfylde.